joemarshall/websensors/_lessons/1.Introduction_to_Web_Python/python_intro3_0index.md

     # Return the mapping of columns in the current CSV file
     @staticmethod
     def columns()

+    # Load replay data from file.
+The replay data should be a CSV file which has a column for each sensor you are recording from.
+    @staticmethod
+    def init_replay(filename)

     # Return the name of the currently loaded replay file
     @staticmethod